slds-lmu/i2ml/content/chapters/06_trees/06-02-splitcriteria.md

 ---
-title: "Chapter 06.02: Splitting Criteria"
+title: "Chapter 06.03: Splitting Criteria for Regression"
-weight: 6002
+weight: 6003
 ---
 CART algorithms require splitting criteria for trees, which are usually defined in terms of impurity reduction.
-In this section we formalize the idea of splitting criteria and explain the details of splitting for both regression and classification.
+In this section we formalize the idea of splitting criteria and explain the details of splitting.
+We start with regression and doing so we show how split criteria fit into our framework of empirical risk minimization.

 <!--more-->